 Learn all about team building, why it's so necessary in today's remote work world, and tips and ideas for integrating regular team building initiatives into your company culture.

 With more and more offices going partially or fully remote, there can be a sense of disconnect between team members.
 What used to be a stop by someone’s desk for a quick chat or to ask a question has now become a Slack message or a Zoom call.
-For all of the benefits of working from home, it’s safe to say that the lack of in-person connection is one of the biggest challenges of working remote.
+For all of the benefits of working from home, it’s safe to say that the lack of in-person connection is one of the biggest challenges of working remotely.
 It’s easy for employees to feel disconnected or isolated, and it’s easy for teams to feel a sense of disengagement.
 But you know that a cohesive and bonded team is critical to a smooth and productive workplace.

 Given that now companies don’t have as many “bumped into you in the hallway” moments, we need to find a way to make remote-culture possible